 Home Teeth Whitening

 For those seeking a more subtle and gradual improvement in colour there are a number of over-the-counter products that are intended for use at home.
-For removal of surface stains I would recommend the use of an electric toothbrush with whitening head or a stand-alone tooth polisher (Superwhite), in conjunction with a specialist whitening toothpaste.
+For removal of surface stains it is recommended to use an electric toothbrush with a whitening head or a stand-alone tooth polisher (Superwhite), in conjunction with a specialist whitening toothpaste.
 These toothpastes contain tiny micro-polishing granules to scrub away stubborn stains and are safe to be used as a daily toothpaste.